spine/spine.site/app/views/docs/controllers.md

 Controllers are the last part to the trinity of Spine and are very simple, being more of a set of conventions than actual code.
 Controllers are the glue inside your application, tying the various components together.
 Generally, controllers deal with adding and responding to DOM events, rendering templates and keeping views and models in sync.

+##Implementation

-Controllers, like models, extend `Spine.Class` and so inherit all of its properties.
+Controllers, like models, extend `Spine.Module` and so inherit all of its properties.
 This means you can use `extend()` and `include()` to add properties onto controllers, and can take advantage of all of Spine's context management.
 To create a controller, inherit a class from `Spine.Controller`.

     class Tasks extends Spine.Controller
       constructor: ->
         super
         // Called on instantiation

 The convention inside Spine is to give the controller a plural camel cased name of the model it is most associated with, in this case `Tasks`.
-Usually, you'll only be adding instance properties onto controllers, so you can just pass them as the first argument to `create()`.
-Instantiating controllers is the same as creating an instance of any other class, by calling `init()`.
+Usually, you'll only be adding instance properties onto controllers, so you can add them inline just like any other class.
+Instantiating controllers is done by using the `new` keyword.

     tasks = new Tasks